UH-Connect/home-page/index.md

 In order for UH-Connect to run, I will list all the software needed.

+* Git (or Anything that will clone a Git Repository)
 * MeteorJS
-* Terminal
+* Terminal (or PowerShell/Command Prompt)
 * NodeJS (Version: Node v12)
 * Node Version Manager (Use NVM, you might need to change Node versions occasionally)

-Once all of these are installed, Go into your terminal (or Powershell, etc...), and go into the app folder.
+Once all of these are installed, Go into your terminal (or Powershell, etc...), and clone our repository.
+If you are using using Git commands do ```git clone https://github.com/uh-connect/uh-connect.git```.
+Once you have clone the repository, go into its directory, and move into the app folder.
 Once in the app folder, then run the command ```meteor npm install```.
 This will install all the dependencies needed for the app to run.
-Then you run the command ```meteor npm run start```, this will take start to run the app, and give you a link to the app.
+Then you run the command ```meteor npm run start```, this will start to run the app, and give you a link to the app.
+Now you should have a local version of our App running on your system.

 <h2 id="behind-the-scenes">Behind the Scenes</h2>